kaushiklavish828-cell/sql-churn-analysis/README.md

 ## Key Questions Answered
 - How many total users are there?
 - What is the overall churn rate?
-- Which plan (monthly/yearly) has the highest churn?
+- Which plan has the highest churn?
-- How are monthly signups trending over time?
+- Do senior citizens churn more?
+- What is the average tenure of churned vs active users?
+- Which customers are high risk?
+- What is the revenue impact of churn?
+- Which contract type has highest churn rate?
+- What are the top reasons for churn?

 ## Tools Used
 - SQL (SQLite)